ayip001/literally-angus/README.md

 # literally-angus
-Facebook bot using my profile and Schmavery/facebook-chat-api
+Facebook bot using my profile and fbchat
-# notebook
-Run ```login.js``` then replace email and password
+So I just swapped to the python module because I'm done with js pip install fbchat